live-clones/pybtex/docs/source/cmdline.rst

 - In the standard BibTeX format, names are stored as single strings.
-BibTexML and Pybtex' YAML format store first name, last name, and other name parts seprately.
+BibTexML and Pybtex' YAML format store first name, last name, and other name parts separately.

 Pretty-printing bibliography databases with :command:`bibtex-format`
 ====================================================================

-Sometimes you would want to convert a bibliography database to a human-readable format.
+Sometimes you may want to convert a bibliography database to a human-readable format.
 Pybtex has another utility called :command:`pybtex-format` for
 that: